fkbreitl/manual/source/chapters/djing_with_mixxx.rst

    S.Brandt <s.brandt@mixxx.org>

-With the integrated recording feature you can record your mix as an audio file and listen to it later, distribute it as a :term:`Podcast` or burn it to CD.
+With the integrated recording feature you can record your mix as an audio file and listen to it later, distribute it as a :term:`Podcast<podcast>` or burn it to CD.

 By default, Mixxx records the Master output.
 Alternatively, Mixxx can record the output of an external mixer if you have an audio interface configured for